linhdan2109/Portfolio_Projects/Sales analysis/README.md

 Now we can understand clearly about the decrese in profit in 2016.
 We observe that two products: Dress shirts and Hats, experienced a significant decrease in profit in the year 2016.

-**So, what are the factors causing the decline in profit of the two product ?**
+&rarr; **So, why are there a significant decrease in profit Dress Shirt and Hats ?**

 A decrease in profit can be attributed to either _a decline in sales_ or _an increase in the cost of goods sold (COGS)_.
 Let take a look closer at these factor in the two product:

-_1. Decrease in sales_
+_Case 1: Decrease in sales cause the decrease in profit_

 ![image](https://github.com/linhdan2109/Portfolio_Projects/assets/85982220/0df25a6e-5e82-4829-b684-801213048f64)